ryan4yin/nixos-and-flakes-book/docs/en/nixos-with-flakes/nixos-flake-configuration-explained.md

 }
 ```

 The attribute set following `nixpkgs.lib.nixosSystem` is the function’s single argument,
-holding all configuration parameters; here we provide only one:
+holding all configuration parameters; here we provide only two:

+- `system`: A legacy alias for `nixpkgs.hostPlatform` that specifies the platform the machine runs on.
+  Because the generated `hardware-configuration.nix` (imported by `configuration.nix`) already defines this value, you can usually omit it here.
 - `modules`: This is a list of modules, where the actual NixOS system configuration is
   defined.
 The `/etc/nixos/configuration.nix` configuration file itself is a Nixpkgs
   Module, so it can be directly added to the `modules` list for use.

-> In some configurations, you might still see the `system` parameter being used, e.g.
-> `system = "x86_64-linux"`.
-It’s a legacy alias for `nixpkgs.hostPlatform`, but this is
-> already set in the generated `hardware-configuration.nix`, which is imported by
-> `configuration.nix`, so we can safely ignore or remove it.

 Understanding these basics is sufficient for beginners.
 Exploring the
 `nixpkgs.lib.nixosSystem` function in detail requires a grasp of the Nixpkgs module